Nevada-based Lithium Brine Extraction Technology and Mining

 This American Battery Metals Corporation profile is part of a paid investor education campaign.*

-American Battery Metals Corporation.
-(OTCQB:ABML) is a battery metal exploration and mining company based in Nevada.
+American Battery Metals Corporation (OTCQB:ABML) is a battery metal exploration and mining company based in Nevada.
 The company is focused on creating a vertically-integrated lithium company in three ways: environmentally-sustainable exploration and mining, green extraction processes and battery metals recycling.

 The demand for lithium is rising as lithium-ion batteries are used more frequently in smartphones, laptops and electric vehicles (EVs).
 Governments around the globe are eliminating or reducing the need for internal combustion engines and increasing requirements for the production of EVs.
 Companies such as Tesla (NASDAQ:TSLA) and Panasonic (TSE:6752) have also dedicated millions of square feet to creating battery-producing gigafactories in Nevada.

-Similarly, American Battery Metals Corporation is pushing the 26,000-acre Railroad Valley lithium project in Nevada towards production.
+Similarly, American Battery Metals Corp. is pushing the 26,000-acre Railroad Valley lithium project in Nevada towards production.
 The property is comprised of 1,300 placer claims that strategically cover the deepest part of the western Nevada Basin.
 Nevada is considered to be the number one mining jurisdiction in the world, according to the Fraser Institute.

 The company intends to complete a comprehensive geological survey across the land package to aid in the development of a resource estimate followed by the installation of up to 20 production wells over the next 18 months.